Under Texas

 Screen applicants’ backgrounds and incomes

-, you’re likely to get a good amount of applicants.
+In Dallas, you’re likely to get a good amount of applicants.
 That said, you’ll be the one responsible for working with your subtenant, so you’ll want to feel confident you’ll be able to trust they’ll respect the property and make on-time payments.

 To narrow down your options, you can start by evaluating applicants’ incomes and credit scores to verify whether they can afford your apartment.
 It might help to revisit the minimum requirements that were in place for you to be able to sign your own lease.

-For remaining candidates, check their backgrounds carefully and have them provide proof of income, like pay stubs
+For remaining candidates, check their backgrounds carefully and have them provide proof of income, like pay stubs.

 When it comes to background checks, it’s ideal to collect a variety of information.
 You can conduct a formal background check through a third-party service, check-in with the references they provided, and look at their social media presence.